rileysklar/expo-demo/README.md

 - Requests location permission from the user.
 - Continuously fetches the user's current location.
 - Displays the user's location on a map.
-- Places a marker on the map at the user's current location.
+- Places a marker at the user's current location.

 ## Technologies Used